proventa/aws-postgresql-demo/docs/blog-Metrics-Exporter.md

-# Exporting metrics from etcd, PostgreSQL, PgBouncer and Patroni
+# Exporting metrics from etcd, PostgreSQL, PgBouncer & Patroni

 ![metrics exporter](metrics-exporter.jpg)

 In today's complex IT landscapes, monitoring is not just a nice-to-have but a necessity.
 It is important to know what is going on in your systems, and to be able to react quickly to any issues that arise.
-In this blog post, we will look at how to export metrics from etcd, PostgreSQL, PgBouncer and Patroni, and how to visualize them using Prometheus and Grafana.
+In this blog post, we will look at how to expose metrics from etcd, PostgreSQL, PgBouncer and Patroni.
+This is the foundation for another blog entry to collect metrics with Prometheus and visualize the state with Grafana.

 ## Prerequisites